Kingdoms, animalia, plantae, fungi, protista, bacteria, eubacteria, archaeabacteria.

 From the mushrooms you can eat, to the deadly poisonous ones with the pretty colours, all fungi are categorised here.
 They also include single-cell fungi that are microscopic.

-Interesting fact: a series od rules is set out for each kingdom.
-While it may seem some organisms should be in one kingdom, they are placed into other kingdoms depending on what criteria they present for other kingdoms.
+A series of rules is set out for each kingdom.
+While it may seem some organisms should be in one kingdom, they are placed into other kingdoms depending on different sets of criteria.
+They have to meet these criteria in order to be placed in the right one.

 Any single-celled bacteria organism is placed into the bacteria kingdom.
 There are many, and some are also now known as Archaea.